catchorg/Catch2/docs/assertions.md

 REQUIRE_FALSE( thisReturnsFalse() );
 ```

+Do note that "overly complex" expressions cannot be decomposed and thus will not compile.
+This is done partly for practical reasons (to keep the underlying expression template machinery to minimum) and partly for philosophical reasons (assertions should be simple and deterministic).

+Examples:
+* `CHECK(a == 1 && b == 2);`
+This expression is too complex because of the `&&` operator.
+If you want to check that 2 or more properties hold, you can either put the expression into parenthesis, which stops decomposition from working, or you need to decompose the expression into two assertions: `CHECK( a == 1 ); CHECK( b == 2);`
+* `CHECK( a == 2 || b == 1 );`
+This expression is too complex because of the `||` operator.
+If you want to check that one of several properties hold, you can put the expression into parenthesis (unlike with `&&`, expression decomposition into several `CHECK`s is not possible).

 ### Floating point comparisons

 When comparing floating point numbers - especially if at least one of them has been computed - great care must be taken to allow for rounding errors and inexact representations.